-The Lawyers’ Committee For Human Rights (YUCOM) was founded in 1997 as an expert, voluntary, non-governmental organization whose members are legal experts engaged in promoting and advocating the idea of the rule of law and uphold of human rights, raising public awareness, conceiving, designing and leading civic initiatives, rendering legal assistance to victims of human rights violation, as well as developing co-operation with national and international organizations involved in human rights protection and promotion.
-YUCOM is recognized as an organization advocating human rights and promoting active participation of citizens in legal initiatives.
-It has profiled itself and gained much recognition as human rights defenders’ organization.
+The Lawyers’ Committee For Human Rights (YUCOM) was founded in 1997 as an expert, voluntary, non-governmental organization whose members are legal experts engaged in promoting and advocating for the rule of law and compliance with human rights, raising public awareness, conceiving, establishing and leading civic initiatives, providing legal assistance to victims of human rights violations, as well as developing co-operation with national and international organizations involved in human rights’ protection and promotion.
+YUCOM is renowned as an organization advocating for human rights and promoting the active participation of citizens through legal initiatives.
+It has profiled itself and gained much recognition as a human rights defender organization.

-YUCOM has been successful in advocating for the adoption and implementation of a number of important laws such as:
+YUCOM has been successful in advocating for the adoption and implementation of several important laws such as: